rachelmoulton/animal-speed-comparison-game/README.md

-math game made with Claude
+This math game was made with Claude.